Ask the Experts: Can HCV Be Transmitted Through Sex?

 Hepatitis C is spread from blood to blood contact; generally this happens when blood from a person infected with the Hepatitis C virus enters the body of someone who is not infected.
-Today, the most common route of HCV transmission is through intravenous drug use or sharing injection drug equipment.
+Today, the most common route of HCV transmission is through intravenous or sharing injection drug equipment.
 Prior to 1992, many people contracted HCV through blood product transfusions.
 HCV can be transmitted through sexual contact, however, the risk is considered to be low.

 According to the National Institutes of Health, for heterosexual discordant couples in monogamous relationships, the risk of HCV transmission is estimated only to be 0 to 0.6 percent.
 Based on the low risk of transmission, couples in a monogamous relationship do not need to use condoms, although it is important to know that condoms reduce the risk of transmission even more so.